mindey/eday/README.rst

 About
 -----
-The package provides ``Eday`` class, that to represent "epoch day" (unix seconds in days).
-It inherits from ``float`` to provide it with conversions to and from datetime, as well as to display (when possible) and arithmetic operands (addition/subtraction) to enable simple quick date calculations using epoch days.
+The ``eday`` package features the ``Eday`` class, which represents "epoch days" (Unix seconds in days).
+It inherits from ``float``, providing conversions to/from datetime, and supports arithmetic operations for quick date calculations.

-The package exposes three main functions:
+Main Functions:

-1. ``from_date``: Converts a date object or ISO format string to an equivalent number of days since the epoch.
+1. ``from_date``: Converts a date object or ISO format string to the number of days since the epoch.
 2. ``to_date``: Converts a number of days since the epoch to a datetime object in UTC.
 3. ``now``: Returns the current UTC time as a number of days since the epoch.